-When NCJW member Natalie Kaplan, wife of the Honorable Judge Lawrence Kaplan, voiced her concern about children left in the halls of the courthouse while their parents dealt with legal matters, we saw a need.
+When NCJW member Natalie Kaplan, wife of the Honorable Judge Lawrence Kaplan, voiced her concern about children left in the halls of the courthouse while their caregivers dealt with legal matters, we saw a need.
 The result was the first Children’s Waiting Room, which opened in 1980.

-The Children’s Rooms in the courts serve hundreds of children each month, both from families with court business and jurors, at no cost to parents.
+The Children’s Rooms in the courts serve hundreds of children each month, both from families with court business and jurors, at no cost to caregivers.
 Since 2001, the Rooms have provided almost 60,000 children with a safe haven removed from the stress and difficulties of the courtroom.
 This is the only such service in the country run by a non-profit.

 The Rooms serve infants through teens.
 The Room contains toys, games, books, crafts, iPads, and video games.
 All children who visit the playrooms receive snacks, lunch, and an age-appropriate book to take home and keep (supplied by our Book Drive).
 A director, trained staff, and volunteers operate the Room.
 All staff and volunteers have the required Pennsylvania clearances.
 Allegheny County funds construction and provides ongoing financial support.